 And so now when she comes home, I listen to what she’s been trying to tell me her entire life.
 She’s not lonely.
 She’s not miserable.
 She’d just rather move through the people-world in her own way and at her own pace, which has always been exactly right.

-Update: Taylor’s a sophomore now.
+Update: Tina’s a sophomore now.
 She’s good friends with her roommates and another girl on campus.
 Her new confidence is striking.
 What a difference a year (and trusting your child) makes.